There are over 10,000 carers living in the Isle of Man and 3 in 5 people will become a carer at some point in their life, possibly more than once.

 Tom is keen to make people aware of what carers do and the responsibility of being a carer.

 “Being a carer has changed my life and I feel that a lot of people are unaware of what it truly means to be a carer.
 I have had to use my own savings to pay for additional care and specialist equipment and my health has deteriorated.”

-Emilie is 21 years old and has helped care for her younger brother who has autism and epilepsy.
+Emilie is 21 years old and helps care for her younger brother, who has autism and epilepsy.
 Emilie has been a carer since she was 5 years old.

 “Being a carer has always been part of my life and is completely normal to me.
 Although there have been times when I wish things were different, I have always wanted to look after my brother as I know my parent can’t do it alone.
 I love my brother and want to help him with the things he can’t do himself.”